rockballslab/saaskit/README.md

 **With SAASKIT, it takes you 15 minutes.**

-> [!NOTE]
+> [!IMPORTANT]
-> SAASKIT is the setup I wish I had when I started.

-Instead of spending days reading Docker tutorials, chasing config files, and guessing which security settings actually matter — you get a production-ready, fully wired stack in 15 minutes.
-The same stack I use on my own servers, every day, for all my projects.
+> Instead of spending days reading Docker tutorials, chasing config files, and guessing which security settings actually matter — you get a production-ready, fully wired stack in 15 minutes.
+>
+> The same stack I use on my own servers, every day, for all my projects.

 **My personal stack — tools I build, use, and share:**